-The prerequisite for the function is a peak list from a deconvoluted ms/ms spectrum, i.e. a singly charged spectrum.
-It will work for most MALDI spectra, while electrospray spectra are usually multiply charged and will have to be deconvoluted to singly charge before working properly.
+The prerequisite for the 'de novo (MALDI' function is a peak list from a deconvoluted ms/ms spectrum, i.e., a singly charged spectrum.
+As such, it will work for most MALDI spectra, while electrospray spectra often have multiply charged ions and will have to be deconvoluted to singly charge before working properly (see below for the alternative spectrum viewer).

-Additionally, you have to be able to have both the mass and the intensity either as a text file, or on the clipboard.
+In addition, you must be able to have both the mass and the intensity either as a text file, or on the clipboard.